jupyterhub/gh-scoped-creds/README.md

 	git config --global credential.helper "store --file=/tmp/github-app-git-credentials"
 	```

+   **Note for non-container uses**: If your users are on a HPC system or similar,
+   where `/tmp` is not isolated for each user, you must set the file path to be
+   under `$HOME`.
+The `github-app-user-auth` commandline tool used by end users
+   (documented below) accepts a `--git-credentials-path` that can be explicitly
+   set.
+The same path must be used in `gitconfig` here as well.

 2. `github-app-user-auth` will need to know the "Client ID" of the created GitHub app to
     perform authentication.
 This can be either set with the environment variable
 	`GITHUB_APP_CLIENT_ID`, or be passed in as a commandline parameter `--client-id` to